210927-Reston-UiPath/Keele_F-P1/readme.md

 * Can shop from PEGA (https://training.openspan.com/login)
 * Can Shop from DummyStore (https://210927-reston-uipath.github.io/Keele_F-P1/)

-## To do(If I get back to this Project)-
+## Stretch Goals/To Do

-* Make much better exception and error handling
+* Create more robust exception and error handling
 * Scrub the project for unnessasary activities and declutter it
 * clean up the SQL DB
 * Get Email Automation done